Holes and islands in random point sets: Our results

 \begin{theorem} Let $d \geq 2$ and $k \geq d+1$ be integers and let $K$ be a convex body in~$\mathbb{R}^d$ with $\lambda_d(K)=1$.
 If $S$ is a set of $n \geq k$ points chosen uniformly and independently at random from~$K$, then the expected number $EH^K_{d,k}(n)$ of $k$-holes in $S$ is in $O(n^d)$ for any fixed $d$ and $k$.
 More precisely,

 \end{theorem}

+We now show that the estimate from Theorem~\ref{thm:holes_2d} generalizes and improves the previously known bounds~\eqref{boundBaranyFuredi}, \eqref{eq-pavel}, and~\eqref{eq-MHM}.
 For $d=2$ and $k=4$, Theorem~\ref{thm:holes_2d} implies $EH^K_{2,4}(n) \leq 128 \cdot n^2 + o(n^2)$ for any $K$, which is a worse estimate than~\eqref{eq-MHM} if the diameter of $K$ is at most $8/(3\sqrt{\pi}) \simeq 1.5$.
 However, the proof of Theorem~\ref{thm:holes_2d} can be modified to give $EH^K_{2,4}(n) \leq 12n^2 + o(n^2)$ for any $K$, which is always better than~\eqref{eq-MHM}; see the final remarks in Section~\ref{sec:islands_in_Rd}.
 We believe that the leading constant in $EH^K_{2,4}(n)$ can be estimated even more precisely and we hope to discuss this direction in future work.

 In the case $k=d+1$, the bound in Theorem~\ref{thm:holes_2d} simplifies to the following estimate on the expected number of $(d+1)$-holes (also called \emph{empty simplices}) in random sets of $n$ points in~$\RR^d$.